Bradford-Innisfil Transmission Main

 This project is to expand the water distribution system to Bradford West Gwillimbury by "twinning" the existing transmission main that is supplied by the Innisfil Water Treatment Plant along Sideroad 20, County Road 3, County Road 4 and Line 12.

 Project Status & Update:

 Detailed design is underway, after which a tender will go out for construction.
-Construction is expected to begin early in 2018.
+Construction is expected to begin Winter 2018/2019.
 Dates will be announced for Public Information Centre and stakeholder meetings.

 - Design: Cole Engineering

 - Construction: TBD

 Environmental Assessment||Master Servicing Study, C.C.
 Tatham & Associates Ltd.|

 The Water Supply and Wastewater Servicing Master Plan Update (2011), prepared by C.C.
 Tatham & Associates Ltd. satisfied the requirements in accordance with the Municipal Engineers Association (MEA) Municipal Class Environmental Assessment (as amended in 2007 and 2010) under the Environmental Assessment Act.
 The Study identified sizing of pipes for watermains based on modelling analysis.
 The preliminary data is available in the Master Plan report.